The Most Accomplished Among Us Trial Transcript Managing Directors! Best & Brightest Bad News |

 After a few days of complaints, and notes to the Court about who she should submit her money claim to, that juror was finally released, long after her damage was done.

 Is it possible for employees of a complainant to sit on the jury?
 The use of the plural is both intended and accurate: although the U.S. Postal Service was the de jure complainant in this case, efforts to secure jury seats for postal employees succeeded, with nary a peep from the federally-paid defense attorneys.
 With a sixteen-week trial, and enormous pressure from above, it is clear what their influence effected.

 The jury heard days and days and more days of testimony about Bruce Gordon's egregiously lavish lifestyle and ninety-dollar socks; followed by weeks and more weeks of testimony about his financial and ethical chicanery.
 Talk about poisoning people with guilt by association!
 Not one of the defendants earned in a year what Gordon spent in a week, never spent personal time with him nor broke bread with him, yet the jury concluded that if Gordon could live this way, his employees must have been doing the same thing.
 Hundreds of hours of testimony focused exclusively on Gordon and his financial picture.

-When several jurors mouthed literally tearful apologies to defendants and defense counsel after the end of trial, it became clear that jurors had been demonstrably usurped of their authority and lawful obligations, ergo provably against their will.
+When several jurors mouthed literally tearful apologives to defendants and defense counsel after the end of trial, it became clear that jurors had been demonstrably usurped of their authority and lawful obligations, ergo provably against their will.
 The appropriate word is 'arrogate.'
 This case is one for the books, indeed.